KeigoMatsumura/object_detection_livecam/README.md

 ## Installation

 ### Requirements
-The code in this repository requires Python 3.7.6 We advise you to run the code inside an Anaconda environment:
+The code in this repository requires Python 3.7.6 I advise you to run the code inside an Anaconda environment:

 ```
 conda create -n od-livecam python=3.7.6